Chris1nexus/gcn_vs_cnn/README.md

 ## 1 Usage

 The top level folder containts the experiments to run from command line.
+Each script can be executed with the default parameters, but for further experiment customization, do python experiment_name.py --help to read the available options.
-Here there is also the 'lib' folder which contains the source files:
+In the same top level folder there is also the 'lib' folder which contains the source files:
 - lib/data contains utilities to manage data and plot graphs.
 - lib/models contains the networks used in the experiments
 - lib contains all training procedures